 - Sterilize a needle (a small, sharp needle or a pin should do it—nothing fancy).
 Use rubbing alcohol and a clean swab or pad.

 - Take a deep breath.
 Try not to freak out about poking yourself with a needle.

 - Puncture the side of the blister in several spots.
 Aim for spots close to the blister’s edge.
 Soak up the draining fluid with a clean piece of cotton or gauze.

 - Apply antibiotic ointment.
 Then place gauze and/or an adhesive bandage over the area (think of it as a construction site—you want that whole section quarantined).
 Secure gauze with medical tape.

 - Wait a few (2-3) days.
 Then cut away and remove the dead skin (Use sterilized scissors or tweezers and rubbing alcohol to keep the area clean.).

-- Repeat Step #6.
+- Repeat step no. 6.
 Apply more antibiotic ointment and bandage again until healed.

 While there may be more than one way to get a blister, there are at least as many ways to prevent and treat them.
 Don’t get discouraged if one pops up early on in your running career—just assess the issue (stat!), find a preventative method that works for you, and get back on the roads when the skin is healed and free from pain.